Chloe Daley

 What made you want to train at Forsters over other firms and has reality lived up to your expectations?

 Secondly, the work available and the diversity of the clients attracted me to the firm.
-The firm offers a wide range of services, meaning that I am able to trial different areas of law before deciding where I want to qualify.
 This is also facilitated by the 6 four-month long seat process as part of the training contract.
 I enjoyed working as a trusts and estates administration paralegal in my placement year during my undergraduate degree, and I knew that Forsters’ private client team is held in high esteem.
-Moreover, I have always wanted to try a seat in family law and Forsters’ family team has grown exponentially.

 Finally, Forsters is a modern and progressive firm in so many ways.
 The firm actively promotes a culture of having a work life balance and repeatedly demonstrates its commitment to sustainability.
 I am very pleased that the firm has celebrated Black History Month and particularly enjoyed the Caribbean food from Jerk Village and the presentation by Khareem Jamal discussing forgotten black figures in history and the importance of Black History Month.